yunimoo/elichika/README.md

 ```

 To run a command, copy (or type) it and hit the enter button.
-### Window / Linux
+### PC (Windows, Linux, MacOS)
 You can setup the server in a desktop machine to play on android or ios.

+#### Setup manually
-To do this, use the same install script with termux (on Windows, run inside git bash or some other linux shell emulator):
+Install git and go, and then use the same install script with termux (on Windows, run inside git bash or some other linux shell emulator):

 ```
 curl -L https://raw.githubusercontent.com/arina999999997/elichika/master/bin/install.sh | bash
 ```

 This will leave some trashes, so you can clone the respository and build manually, look at the scripts for the necessary steps.

+#### Using Docker
+A [docker compose](./docker/docker-compose.yml) is provided with this repository for creating a container.
+More information on deploying with docker can be found [here](./docs/docker.md).

+Assuming you're familiar with docker, this can be a faster way of getting things working.
+Keep in mind that using docker, some of the step below will not apply, you should reference the docker docs instead.

+Thanks to [yunimoo](https://github.com/yunimoo) for preparing docker files.

 ## Running the server
 After installing, you need to run the server to play using the following command: